christianvozar/christianvozar/README.md

 # NFO

-My name is Christian R. Vozar and I am a cloud/infrastructure & software architect living in Denver, CO.
+My name is Christian R. Vozar (he/him) and I build scalable platforms and the teams that build them.

+Be sure to follow me on [Twitter](https://twitter.com/christianvozar)!

 <!--
 **christianvozar/christianvozar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.